BandarenkaDaniil/Django-introduction/README.md

 5. Fill main form with **Brest - Minsk - 01.15.2019** data
 6. Buy a few **tickets** for yourself
 7. Check your tickets by **Cart** button clicking

+##### Also
+If you don't want to register, you can use one of pre created users to log in:
+- vladimir@example.com - vladimir777
+- ivan@example.com - ivan1234

 ### Todos